Candles

 Latin American trade with Israel includes security equipment, like arms and surveillance software.

-Trade between Israel and Latin America totaled $6 billion in 2022, bolstered by the country’s trade agreements with Colombia, Mexico, Panama, and the Mercosur trade bloc.
+Trade between Israel and Latin America totaled $6 billion in 2022, bolstered by the country’s trade agreements with Colombia(link is external), Mexico(link is external), Panama(link is external), and the Mercosur (link is external)trade bloc.

 There are significant diasporas of both Palestinians and Jews in Latin America.